 - 4. This is the risk of failure by a Counterparty to meet its contractual obligations to the Council under an investment, borrowing or other financing agreement; particularly as a result of the counterparty's diminished creditworthiness. - 5.
-This is the main risk faced by all public sector organisations and highlighted by the recent banking crisis.
+This is the main risk faced by all public sector organisations.
 Therefore the Council needs to ensure that it has appropriate controls in place to both avoid entering agreements with Counterparties that are showing the signs of financial problems and to minimise any impact on the Council should the risk materialise by limiting the value of any potential exposure. - 6.
 Given continuing concerns over the need to maintain security and guarantee assurance about the safety of the capital investment, this creates a risk that the "credit quality" requirements will limit the number of potential counterparties to an extent that the Council is forced to invest in organisations and institutions (such as the Debt Management Office) where investment returns would be very low. - 7.
-Another example of this is the use of Building Societies where there is mixed advice coming from the market professionals on whether Local Authorities should only invest with Societies that have acquired a formal 'Credit Rating'.
-Building Societies are only required to obtain a formal rating if they wish to transact money deals in the international 'wholesale' market.
-Therefore limiting the Council's exposure to only these Building Societies could be viewed as indirectly increasing the Council's risk exposure.
-Conversely, Building Societies without a formal credit rating may limit their money deals to working with UK institutions and organisations.
-This could be viewed as a positive point given the current economic market.
+Another example of this is the negative impact on UK banks and building societies associated with the UK's decision to leave the European Union (EU).
+Lower economic growth, and increased uncertainty over the UK's trade relationship with the EU is likely to lead to reduced demand for credit and higher credit losses which may impact the "credit quality" of counterparties.